bnnyng/garden/content/Frequentist vs. Bayesian inference.md

 date: 2024-02-01
 lastmod: 2024-02-07T12:11:01-08:00
 ---
-In [[Pragmatic statistics]], **inference** is concerned with understanding a real-world property $\theta$.
+In [[20250523-archive-pragmatic-statistics]], **inference** is concerned with understanding a real-world property $\theta$.
 This can be anything from a causal effect, a classification system for different objects, a regression coefficient, a function, etc.

 A **point estimate** is a single estimate for the true value of $\theta$.